Empowering Individuals with ADHD

-Attention Deficit Hyperactivity Disorder (ADHD) is commonly associated with children, but it is a lifelong condition that affects many adults as well.
+Attention Deficit Hyperactivity Disorder (ADHD) is commonly associated with children, but it is a lifelong condition that affects many teens and adults as well.
 In fact, it is estimated that around 5% of adults worldwide have ADHD.
-The traits of ADHD themselves can be frustrating, but the challenges faced by adults with ADHD often go unnoticed or misunderstood, leading to difficulties in various aspects of your life.
-Employers, colleagues, friends, family and significant others may not understand, validate, or accommodate your ADHD, leaving you feeling unsupported.
+The traits of ADHD themselves can be frustrating, but the challenges faced by individuals with ADHD often go unnoticed or misunderstood, leading to difficulties in various aspects of your life.
+Teachers and professors, employers, colleagues, friends, family and significant others may not understand, validate, or accommodate your ADHD, leaving you feeling unsupported.

-Empowering adults with ADHD is not about trying to "fix" or change them but about understanding and embracing their neurodiversity.
-With the right knowledge and support, adults with ADHD can harness their strengths, tap into their potential, and overcome challenges to lead fulfilling and successful lives.
+Empowering individuals with ADHD is not about trying to "fix" or change them but about understanding and embracing their neurodiversity.
+With the right knowledge and support, ADHDers can harness their strengths, tap into their potential, and overcome challenges to lead fulfilling and successful lives.

 What is ADHD?